 Sip On Cold Brew

 A great environmentally friendly method for making coffee is cold brew.
 It calls for using either instant or brewed coffee in a cookie jar.
+You can also use bottles specially designed for cold brew coffee, and you can check out this page for a selection of cold brew coffee bottles such as Hario.
 After spending the night in the refrigerator to brew, the coffee is served cold.
 Less water allows for a larger batch, which is better for the environment.
 It concentrates, reducing the amount you need.
 You don’t have to brew a fresh pot of coffee every morning because a batch can be stored in the refrigerator for a while.

 Emissions from processing plants contribute to pollution.
 Manufacturers of cups, lids, straws and other disposable items contribute to pollution.
 These factories dump materials into water systems, killing wildlife and lowering water quality.
 We can’t do much about the production ways.
 Still, by including these 8 tips, we all can take small responsibilities to make the environment greener and free of excessive coffee water pollution.